Live Chat Now

 What Skills Do Cyber Security Analysts Need?

-Programming languages form the basis of everything related to computers.
+• Programming: Programming languages form the basis of everything related to computers.
 Cyber security analysts should be acquainted with a few programming languages in order build and develop networks and software and analyze them for weak points.

-All cyber security analysts need to know how to evaluate existing security measures and know how to strengthen and improve their defense capabilities.
+• Security planning and auditing: Cyber security analysts need to know how to evaluate existing security measures, identify potential vulnerabilities and security issues and know how to strengthen and improve their defense capabilities against the constant threat of cyber attacks.

-While it’s impossible to be familiar with every type of device, a cyber security analyst should be able to understand the basic characteristics of how devices are built and how they work with one another.
+• Digital device competency: While it’s impossible to be familiar with every type of device, a cyber security analyst should be able to understand the basic characteristics of how devices are built and how they work with one another.

-Many businesses use small enterprise networks to maintain their day-to-day communications.
-Cyber security analysts need to understand how they work when bolstering network security.
+• Familiarity with small enterprise networks: Many businesses use small enterprise networks to maintain their day-to-day communications.
+Cyber security analysts need to understand how these computer networks work when bolstering network security.

-An operating system (OS) is the thing that allows all computers to function.
-A cyber security analyst needs to know what could impact these systems and how to correct any issues should an operating system be jeopardized.
+• OS architecture and design: An operating system (OS) allows all computers to function.
+A cyber security analyst understands what could impact these systems and how to correct any issues should an operating system be jeopardized.

 Review Security Systems

 Analyzing security systems is one of the primary responsibilities of a cyber security analyst.
 To do this, they employ a variety of skills such as penetration testing and running security audits.
-These audits can help them determine who has access to various levels of a network and determine whether or not their clearance matches their responsibilities.
-While completing the audit, they also write up reports that communicate their findings, and recommend measures to increase or improve security.
+These audits can help them determine who has access to various levels of a network and whether or not their clearance matches their responsibilities.
+While completing the audit, they also write up reports that communicate their findings and recommend measures to increase or improve security.

 Set Security Protocols